Assam Career : IASST Guwahati Recruitment 2025

-Applications are invited for recruitment of various technical positions or career in IASST Guwahati Assam.
+Applications are invited for recruitment of various scientific and technical positions or career in IASST Guwahati Assam.

-Institute of Advanced Study in Science and Technology (IASST) Guwahati Assam is inviting applications from eligible candidates for recruitment to the post or career of Consultant Scientific and Academic (Contractual) on purely temporary basis.
+Institute of Advanced Study in Science and Technology (IASST) Guwahati Assam is inviting applications from eligible candidates for recruitment to the post or career of Scientific and Technical Assistant (01) in the office of the Director, IASST.
+The appointment is temporary and initially for six (06) months.
+It may or may not be extended.
+Institute of Advanced Study in Science and Technology (IASST) is a premier scientific research organization in the north-east region, IASST was conceived and nurtured by the Assam Science Society in its initial years and was inaugurated by Noble Laureate Dorothy C. Hodgkin on 3rd November 1979.
+Subsequently, it was supported by the state govt. as its only autonomous R&D institute till March 2009.
+The institute was taken over in March 2009 by the Ministry of Science and Technology, Govt of India as one of its autonomous R&D Institutes.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!